francoisferland/HBBA/README.md

 The package includes a Turtlebot-based demo configuration to test if everything has been installed correctly.
-It relies on the Stage-based simulation of a Turtlebot.
+It relies on a Gazebo-based simulation of a Turtlebot3 and requires its full software suite.
 If you do not already have it, you can install it like this:

+    $ sudo apt-get install ros-melodic-turtlebot3 ros-melodic-turtlebot3-simulations

+NOTE: As of 2019/09/05, the turtlebot3_navigation package as a bug in the binary version related to TF frame names.
+You can instead clone the turtlebot3 and turtlebot3_simulations repos from GitHub in your workspace.
+They also require the installation of the whole navigation stack and gmapping :

-    $ sudo apt-get install ros-indigo-turtlebot-simulator
+    $ sudo apt-get install ros-melodic-navigation ros-melodic-gmapping

 Then, if everything built correctly, you can start the whole system:

-    $ roslaunch turtlebot_test turtlebot_stage.launch
-    $ roslaunch turtlebot_test turtlebot_nav.launch

-The first line corresponds to the HAL, starting the simulator and basic nodes.
-The second one is a launch file that does three things:
+    $ rosrun turtlebot_hbba_cfg start_slam_demo.sh

+The scripts first set the TURTLEBOT3_MODEL environment variable that is required by other Turtlebot3 nodes.
+It then launches the simulator along with basic nodes, which corresponds to the HAL of the robot.
+Then, it starts the HBBA config for navigation with SLAM.
+This takes care of three things:

  - Load the model in the parameter server;
  - Launch higher-level nodes, which includes a navigation behavior;
  - Add initial Desires when the core nodes are ready.

-The script adding the initial desires waits for the core node services to be available.
-The timeout is 30 seconds.
-Normally, the core nodes will have more than enough time to finish starting, but it can be useful if those nodes are started with a different method. (like with the Docker configuration).

 The idea of splitting in two steps is that it allows to restart the HBBA runtime (step two) without restarting the simulator or HAL of the real robot.
-However, you can create a launch file that start these two steps to automate the process.

-If everything is running correctly, you should see a Stage window with a single black square representing the robot.
+If everything is running correctly, you should see a Gazebo window with the robot and a simple environment.
 At this point, you can use iw_console to manually add a Desire to the IW:

     $ rosrun iw_tools iw_console